South Koreans grow younger overnight as the country changes how it counts people’s ages

 International ages are the standard in most South Korean laws and official and legal documents, and define when a person goes to school, becomes eligible to drive and vote, and receives a pension.

-Still, the law was welcomed by Choi Eun-young, a 49-year-old resident in the capital, Seoul, who no longer feels the need to describe herself as being in her 50s.
+Still, the law was welcomed by Choi Eun-young, a 49-year-old resident of the capital, Seoul, who no longer feels the need to describe herself as being in her 50s.

 “The law doesn’t make you biologically younger and there are no real benefits other than feeling good about being called a year younger than before,” she admitted.
-“But if that’s the international standard, there’s no bad in following it.”
+“But if that’s the international standard, there’s nothing bad in following it.”

 Oh Seung-youl, another Seoul resident, agreed.